 Shrieking accusations from hysterical children weren’t enough to begin investigations, however.
 Written complaints had to be registered with the magistrates for the accused to be questioned and/or imprisoned.
 The majority of these, at least in Salem Village before the hysteria spread, were signed by brothers Thomas and John Putnam.

-What a convenient way for Parris and the Putnams to take out their enemies.
-One can only imagine how they might have coached the girls to do what they did.
+It seems the crisis evolved into a means for Parris and the Putnams to take out their rivals.
+One can only wonder to what degree the girls might have been coached to do what they did.
 It’s a terribly sad thing.
 Their rivals, the Porter camp, tried to put a stop to the hysteria.
 As a result, many of them were singled out as witches.
 It snow-balled from there, and became much bigger than the Putnams.
 But it certainly started with them.

 It’s been a few years since I’ve managed to get to Salem and Danvers.
 I want to get there this year.
 Last time I was in Danvers, I was with a group of friends and we managed to find a site that had eluded me on prior trips as it’s hidden well off the road…Rev. Parris’s house…or what’s left of it.
 There’s just a foundation now.

 There’s so much mythology around the Salem Witch Trials that at times the whole thing can seem like fiction.
-When sitting by this foundation, I found it very hard to get my head around the notion that Betty Parris was a real girl and Rev. Parris a real man who caught his daughter practicing “magic” on the very location where I was sitting.
-That one spot, a very tangible place, was the ground zero of the Salem witch hysteria.
+When sitting by this foundation, it seemed difficult to believe that this was the spot, a very real and tangible place where Rev. Parris caught his daughter practicing “magic.”
+Ground zero, as it were, for the Salem Witch crisis.

-Footnote: Most of the above information comes from an excellent and succinct history of the trials, Hunting for Witches, by Frances Hill (Commonwealth Editions, 2002).
+Footnote: Most of the above argument regarding the Putnams and Porters comes from an excellent and succinct history of the trials, Hunting for Witches, by Frances Hill (Commonwealth Editions, 2002).
 Also serves as a great guidebook to the historical sites.